deep blue and purple flowing shapes

 Key Insights

-Over 10 days, the machine exhibited 63+ hours (about 2.6 days) of downtime, equivalent to roughly 26% of available time.
+• Machine downtime: Over a 10-day period, the machine recorded 63+ hours (approximately 2.6 days) of downtime — equivalent to roughly 26% of available operating time.

-• Pump running unnecessarily: The hydraulic pump was often ON even when the grinder motor was OFF, indicating energy waste and avoidable wear on auxiliary equipment.
+• Unnecessary pump operation: The hydraulic pump was frequently running even when the grinder motor was off, indicating energy waste and avoidable wear on auxiliary equipment.

 a blue and black background with a light at the end of it

-• Adjust process parameters (e.g., infeed speed, rapid traverse distances) to bring the actual grinding load curve closer to the ideal curve, improving both productivity and quality.
+• Optimise process parameters: Adjust infeed speed and rapid traverse distances to bring the actual grinding load curve closer to the ideal profile, improving both productivity and part quality.

-With these insights, the plant engineering and production teams could:
+Armed with these insights, the plant engineering and production teams could take targeted action:

-• Set specific targets to reduce air‑cutting time across days and shifts, converting idle spindle time into productive cutting time.
+• Reduce air-cutting time: Set specific targets to convert idle spindle time into productive cutting time across days and shifts.

-• Investigate high‑downtime days, correlating the time‑series patterns with ground‑level events such as changeovers, maintenance delays, or planning gaps.
+• Investigate high-downtime days: Correlate time-series patterns with ground-level events such as changeovers, maintenance delays, or planning gaps to address root causes.

-• Ensure hydraulic pumps are switched off when the grinder is off, reducing unnecessary energy consumption and equipment wear.
+• Switch off auxiliary equipment when idle: Ensure hydraulic pumps are turned off when the grinder is not running, reducing unnecessary energy consumption and equipment wear.

-• Address abnormal load spikes proactively to protect grinding wheels and avoid quality rejects.
+• Address abnormal load spikes proactively: Monitor and act on power spikes before they damage grinding wheels or result in quality rejects.

 a dark blue background with wavy shapes

-• Reduce machine downtime with asset‑level visibility on when and why the grinder is not cutting.
+• Reduced machine downtime through asset-level visibility into when and why the grinder is not cutting.

-• Increase effective grinding time by reducing air‑cutting time identified through real‑time power and time‑series analysis.
+• Increased effective grinding time by identifying and eliminating air-cutting periods through real-time power and time-series analysis.

-• Optimize grinding parameters by comparing actual grinding load curves with ideal curves for more effective machining.
+• Optimised grinding parameters by comparing actual load curves against ideal profiles for more efficient machining.

-• Cut energy waste and auxiliary wear by identifying when pumps and auxiliary motors are ON even when the grinder is OFF.
+• Lower energy waste and auxiliary wear by detecting when pumps and auxiliary motors run unnecessarily while the grinder is off.